It is Friday, so let’s do the Q&A thing. Today let’s focus on a question I received on groin strain exercises.

 In the above video, I go through an adductor foam rolling exercise.
 This exercise is excellent for helping with the adductors, helping relax the adductors, and helping the adductors recover from an injury.
 This would be appropriate and important for someone with a groin strain.

-But it’s not going to be the only thing you do to recover from a groin strain.
-Remember, you will need to integrate or isolate the five components that I talked about at the top of this article.
+But it will not be the only thing you do to recover from a groin strain.
+Remember, you will need to integrate or isolate the five components I discussed at the top of this article.

 How to do Foam Rolling for a Groin Strain

 You have the rest of your body in a plank position and roll up the inside part of your thigh, right up to the private parts.
 Then you move back to the start.
-You move in an excellent slow, controlled manner, working on the adductor muscles.
+You move excellently, controlled manner, working on the adductor muscles.

-There you go – so those are the rolling foam exercise for the adductors.
+There you go – those are the adductors’ rolling foam exercises.